AriaSalvatrice/AriaModules/doc/design.md

 1. Rough design and component placement in Inkscape.
 2. Only edit placements in code from now on - the SVG placement is just for drafting.
 Because frankly, having to write in values by hand and recompile things is much less of a pain than having to deal with Inkscape more than necessary.
 3. Inkscape will crash a few times because haha stop complaining it's open-source.
-4. Hand paint the background and arrows in Krita, trace it in Inkscape.
+4. Hand paint the background and arrows in Krita.
+Place notches in the corners of the frame for easy alignment.
+Trace it in Inkscape on default settings and resize it.